-Canadian Blood Services honours NOTDAW through an awareness campaign developed in collaboration with a national Public Education and Awareness Working Group that includes members of each provincial organ donation organization in Canada.
+Canadian Blood Services honours NOTDAW through an awareness campaign developed in collaboration with a national Public Education and Awareness Committee that includes members of each provincial organ donation organization in Canada.

 Green ribbons, and green-lit landmarks, pop up across Canada during NOTDAW to honour the donors and donor families who gave the gift of life.
 They also acknowledge the thousands of patients in need of a transplant and those who have died waiting.
 Canadians are reminded to register their intent to donate and to discuss their wishes with family and friends.
-Visit organtissuedonation.ca to find out how to become an organ donor.
+Visit organtissuedonation.ca to find out how to become an organ donor in your province.

 Bill C-202, enacting National Organ and Tissue Donation Awareness Week in Canada was passed unanimously by the Senate Committee on Social Affairs, Science, and Technology on Feb.
 4, 1997.
 The bill was brought forward by former Liberal Member of Parliament Dan McTeague.
 The last full week of April was chosen to mark the occasion and to commemorate the death of Stuart Herriott, a toddler killed in a motor vehicle incident in McTeague’s riding of Pickering-Scarborough East.
 Parents of two-and-a-half-year-old Herriott donated his organs and, in turn, helped to save and improve the lives of four others.
 McTeague says the intent of the bill was to encourage education and awareness about donation and allow Parliament to take a leadership role in addressing the scarcity of organs and thinking about those who die every year waiting for a transplant.